aragon/osx-commons/README.md

 - The `configs` folder contains general configurations such as the contract addresses for each network that Aragon OSx has been officially deployed to, which are importable in JS/TS code.
 - The `contracts` folder contains Solidity smart contracts being used by the OSx framework and for plugin development.
-- The `sdk` folder contains various JS/TS helper functions that can be used in the OSx repo and plugin repos for for testing and deployment.
+- The `sdk` folder contains various JS/TS helper functions that can be used in the OSx repo and plugin repos for testing and deployment.
-- The `subgraph` contains various JS/TS helper functions that can be used in the OSx repo and plugin repos for subgraph development.

 The root-level `package.json` file contains global `dev-dependencies` for formatting and linting.
 After installing the dependencies with